Congratulations! You have entered the world of property owners and are now ready to manage your very first rental property.

-The best part is that you do not have to immediately search for tenants as the property is already being rented out.
+The best part is that you do not have to immediately search for tenants, as the property is already being rented out.

-This means that you do not have to worry about the property being vacant and can begin collecting rent right away.
+This means you do not have to worry about the property being vacant and can begin collecting rent right away.

 One of the best ways to do this is by sending a landlord introduction letter to your tenants.